If you’re looking for a headphone brand that’s just as stylish as it is committed to an impressive, bassy sound, then Beats by Dr. Dre

 With an extended warranty from Upsie, your Beats headphones are protected

 from drops, water damage, and component failure, among other things.
-And with Upsie, you’ll get low, affordable premiums with a small $25 deductible.
+And with Upsie, you’ll get low, affordable prices with a small $25 deductible.
 That’s the same for either 2 or 3 years of coverage!

 Learn More About Warranties for Headphones: